venoprotective/venoprotective/README.md

 📊 **Data Scientist & ML Enthusiast**

-I'm a student at VSU FKN focused on extracting value from data.
 My work centers around **Python and SQL**, building predictive models, conducting A/B tests, and designing analytical dashboards that drive business decisions.

 I enjoy exploring **machine learning algorithms, statistical analysis, and product metrics**, turning raw data into actionable insights for fintech and banking sectors.